DIPlib/diplib/src/documentation/workplan.md

 1. Arithmetic, bitwise and comparison operators (dependent on `dip::Framework::Scan`)

-1.  *MATLAB* interface is partially completed.
-It is possible to convert `dip::Image` objects to *MATLAB* arrays and vice-versa.
-No support yet for arrays, constants and strings.
-No support yet on the *MATLAB* side for a `dip_image` object.

 1. Image iterators.
 Need to be tested more thoroughly, some features have not been tested at all...
     Iterators are useful as simpler substitutes of the frameworks, to be used in only a